Festive Survival Guide

 Stick To A Time?

 This really also comes under boundaries.
 But there is a little more to add to this.
 By sticking to a time, you are establishing your time is also important.
-There are things you would like to do elsewhere to.
+There are things you would like to do elsewhere too.
 Maybe go to a friend.
 Or go to one of ya kid’s partners house cause ya got invited.
-You are not saying you are not going to the family’s house or friends house but what do you want to do.
+You are not saying you are not going to the family’s house.
 If your choice is to stay where you are and enjoy where you are at, then so be it.
 You are happy and doing your choice.
 But if you are wanting to do something else after a period of time, then there is absolutely nothing wrong with that either.
 Establish a time that you will be leaving.
 Even if that means you just want to go home and veg out with a film.
 Also, on a note about Time.
 If there has been conflict before or toxic behavior that you don’t care for from one of the family members or friends, establish with whoever you are going with or with yourself that if it happens you are going to leave.
 No question.
 You get up and politely leave.
 Even tell whomever may be hosting that it will happen.
 No scene need be made by you at all.
 Thank you very much and leave.
 Why stay in a toxic environment.
 Why be spoken to in a way you do not wish to be spoken to.
 It avoids argument.
 Put space between you and whatever the situation is.
 Become the observer, then leave the situation.
 What if somebody does not like your partner but they make you extremely happy.
 And that person says something.
 Little digs.
 Leave…..No need to feel guilty either.
 If anybody needs to be guilty it’s the person saying the hurtful words.

 Another broad subject that I help a lot of people with.
 Awareness is going to be your tool against manipulation.
 That takes putting space between you and the manipulator.
 Kind of and awareness and detachment.
 Now you can see it.
 You are not looking at it from an emotion body.
 You are aware and conscious.
 Once you gain awareness you can no longer be manipulated.
 Its like I said before…When I was removing myself from alcohol I would hear “Come on what the matter with ya” and yes I slipped.
 Then I became more aware.
 Aware of what I want not what they want.
 Knowing that I don’t have to drink to enjoy myself etc. So then you tune into the manipulation and stick to your guns so to speak.
 Then the family manipulation.
 That can be done a number of different way but the guilt trip is probably the biggest.
 How about when it comes to that wanting to leave to see ya friends.
 When somebody says, “Oh, you can go and see friends but cant spend time with the family”.
 Manipulation.
 They may not be conscious of it.
 They may be coming from a place of wanting to spend more time with you.
 Like I said this is another broad subject.
 But becoming aware is number one here.